Working with dermatology consultants and patients on Looking Harder Thinking Differently 2018

-Creating new stories from old, my work seeks to make visible feelings about loss and survival and the different ways in which histories and memories are embedded in liminal spaces or collections of objects and photographs.
-Often finding starting points in the tales and fragmented memories passed down by different generations the projects take the form of installations, texts, drawings and videos.
-These usually explore the complex relationships between women, and often involve other people in their making .
+Questioning the ways in which histories are attached to collections of objects, textiles and photographs is central to each project; the tales and fragmented memories passed down by different generations taking the form of installations, texts, drawings, paintings and videos.
+They often explore the complex relationships between women, and usually involve other people in their making .

 Exhibitions in the UK and Europe, include at Cornerhouse Manchester, Kultur Bunker Cologne, The University of Manchester and Bury Art Gallery.